kcirne25/GoBike-Visualization-Project/README.md

 Bike rides had shorter duration during colder months of the year.
 Warmer months (July to October) showed more bike rides with 200 or more minutes.

 The Multivariate Exploration shows valuable insights when it is needed to analyze a third variable.
-It was possible to verify that most subscribers prefer to take bike rides and spend up to 400 minutes.
+It was possible to verify that most subscribers prefer to take bike rides and spend up to 400 minutes riding a bike.
 These rides last longer during the warmer months of the year.

 Rides that last longer than 400 minutes usually are performed by Customers.